LeRoy Collins Leon County Public Library: LeRoy Collins Leon County Main Library

 The first Leon County library opened in 1956 in The Columns before moving to the old Elks Club building on North Monroe Street in May 1962.
-The in 1978 it was transferred again as the Leon County Mail Library to the Northwood Mall and was increased from 12,000 to 44,000 square feet.
+The in 1978 it was transferred again as the Leon County Main Library to the Northwood Mall and was increased from 12,000 to 44,000 square feet.
 It moved locations yet again in 1989 (then officially opened in 1991) when the new main library facility was opened on West Park Avenue.
-The library was renamed to LeRoy Collins Leon County Public Library in1993 after the late Govern LeRoy Collins.
+The library was renamed to LeRoy Collins Leon County Public Library in 1993 after the late Governor LeRoy Collins.

 Dr. B.L.
 Perry, Jr. Branch Library

 In September 1975 a small branch opened in Bond Community.
 It was later renamed as the Dr. B.L.
-Perry Jr. Branch Library, after the former Florida A&M University president[link to wiki page].
-The library was moved to a new 10,000 square foot building on South Adams Street in 2001, then a 3,00 square foot expansion was added onto that building in November 2010 with a ribbon cutting ceremony reveal.
+Perry Jr. Branch Library, after the former Florida A&M University president.
+The library was moved to a new 10,000-square-foot building on South Adams Street in 2001, then a 3,000 square foot expansion was added onto that building in November 2010 with a ribbon cutting ceremony reveal.

 Eastside Branch Library

 Under the Leon County Library System's care were a few bookmobiles.
 One of the retired ones were used as a location for the Parkway Branch Library that was moved into the Cross Creek Square Shopping Center in 1997.
-In 2011 that 2,000 square foot location was then closed and transferred to a new 12.000 square foot LEED-certified building on Pedrick Road and renamed to Eastside Branch Library in November of that year.
+In 2011 that 2,000-square-foot location was then closed and transferred to a new 12.000-square-foot LEED-certified building on Pedrick Road and renamed to Eastside Branch Library in November of that year.
 Six years later, a Silver LEED (Leadership in Energy and Environment Design) certification was granted to the Eastside branch and in 2018 the main library and Eastside organized free electric car charging stations.

 Jane G. Sauls Fort Braden Branch Library

-A unique 5,600 square foot building on Blountstown Highway was opened in 2004 for the Fort Braden Library.
+A unique 5,600-square-foot building on Blountstown Highway was opened in 2004 for the Fort Braden Library.
 In 2016 it was renamed the Jane G. Sauls Fort Braden Branch Library after the retired commissioner Jane G. Sauls.

 Lake Jackson Branch Library

-In 1991 this branch originally opened in a storefront in Huntington Oaks Shopping Center, then in 2012 was transferred to a 12,000 square foot, specially designed, space in the same center.
+In 1991 this branch originally opened in a storefront in Huntington Oaks Shopping Center, then in 2012 was transferred to a 12,000-square-foot, specially designed, space in the same center.
 It adjoined the Leon County northwestern community center.

-Northeast Branch Library
+Bruce J. Host Northeast Branch Library

-Originally situated in the Northampton Shopping center in 1994, the Northeast branch moved to a building on Thomasville road in June 2000.
+Originally situated in the Northampton Shopping center in 1994, the Northeast branch moved to a building on Thomasville Road in June 2000.
 Four years later it was dedicated to Bruce J, Host, a former Leon County Commissioner.
-A new expansion was added in 2010, turning the 14,000 square foot to a 19,000 square foot building.
+A new expansion was added in 2010, turning the 14,000-square-foot to a 19,000-square-foot building.
 Solar panels were added in 2019 to the branch.